 My Final Thoughts

-So if you are looking to add weights to your workout regimen and want to continue to challenge yourself while saving money and space, the Bowflex adjustable dumbbell set is a good option and totally worth the investment.
+So if you are looking to add weights to your workout regimen, to continuously challenge yourself while saving money and space, the Bowflex adjustable dumbbell set is a good option and totally worth the investment.
 If you ask me, I don’t think I could ever go back to using regular dumbbells ever again.
 For some reason, knowing I can adjust the weights to suit me puts me at ease.

 Have you tried using adjustable weights?
 What are your thoughts on the matter?
 Comment and share below!